krlawrence/graph/ChangeHistory.md

 Starting with the v275 release, this file will contain a record of the major changes and updates made in each release.

+## Future Release 278 change history (Date TBD)

+Major new features in this release
+- Added to the `collections` section.
+- Added a new `OLTP vs OLAP` section.
+- Added to the `Gremlin Server` section.
+- Added to the `JanusGraph GeoSpatial` section and moved the section up a hierarchy level.
+- Added a new sample that demonstrates geospatial queries.
+- General housekeeping and tightening up of some wording.

 ## Release 277 change history (Feb 11, 2018)

 This is a fairly substantial update.
 Lots of new material added to the book and to the sample-code folder.